edprice25/us-states-analysis/README.md

 https://edprice25.github.io/us-states-analysis/

-All charts created in Jupyter Notebooks using Python (Pandas, Matplotlib).
+All charts created in Jupyter Notebook using Python (Pandas, Matplotlib).
 The notebook was also converted to a clean Python script:

 jupyter nbconvert --to script US_states_analysis.ipynb